bakie/docs/vim/docs/README.md

 `:tabc` - close the current tab and all its windows

+`:tabclose` - same as tabc

-`:tabo` - close all tabs except the current one
+`:tabo` - close all tabs except the current one.

+`:tabonly` - same as tabo

 `:tabdo command` - run the command on all tabs (e.g. `:tabdo -q` closes all opened tabs)